SonaHJ/WebUIAction/README.md

-# HCL OneTest WEBUI
+# HCL OneTest UI-WEBUI

-This action enables you to run HCL OneTest UI tests.
+This action enables you to run HCL OneTest UI-WEBUI tests.

-## How this works

-You can use the HCL OneTest WEBUI Action that enables you to select any type of test created in HCL OneTest™ UI that you can add to the job in the GitHub action.

 ## Pre requisites

 1. Create a github repository
 2. Create a folder named ".github/workflows" in the root of the repository
-5. Create a .yml file with any name , inside the ".github/workflows" folder and you need to copy example in that yml file
+3. Create a .yml file with any name , inside the ".github/workflows" folder and you need to copy example in that yml file

 ## Example usage

 ```yaml